view of lake dobbiaco in dolomites italy

-There are quite a few good places where to stay in the Dolomites Italy, and in a way, the best places to stay depend on your itinerary and the things you want to do.
+There are few good places where to stay in the Dolomites Italy, and the best places to stay depend on your itinerary.

 So let’s explore!

-Dolomites are roughly divided into two areas: the Western and the Eastern ones.
+Dolomites are divided into two areas: the Western and the Eastern.

-Cortina d’Ampezzo – the best place to stay in the Dolomites for hiking
+Cortina d’Ampezzo – best base for hiking in the Dolomites

-Cortina d’Ampezzo is our favourite place to stay in the Dolomites, as it has pretty much everything and is conveniently located for exploring the Eastern Dolomites.
-Prices are higher, though, but you have easy access to some of the most popular hiking trails and lakes such as Lago Braies.
-It’s known also as the Queen of the Dolomites – which tells you quite a lot about the place.
+Cortina d’Ampezzo is conveniently located for exploring the Eastern Dolomites.
+Prices are higher, but you have easy access to some of the most popular hiking trails and lakes such as Lago Braies.
+It’s known also as the Queen of the Dolomites.
 If you’re looking for where to base yourself in the Dolomites, Cortina is definitely one of the best options.

 Why stay in Cortina d’Ampezzo?

-- Ski lifts and hiking trails close by – Cortina is one of the best ski resorts in the Dolomites
+• Ski lifts and hiking trails close by

 Best hotels in Cortina